Microsoft/azure-docs.pt-pt/articles/data-share/how-to-configure-mapping.md

 ## <a name="next-steps"></a>Passos seguintes

-Para saber como começar a compartilhar dados, continue no tutorial [compartilhar seus dados](share-your-data.md) .
+Para aprender a começar a partilhar dados, continue a partilhar o seu tutorial de [dados.](share-your-data.md)